gramanicu/CarlsenBot/Readme.md

 In the makefile are multiple rules written, designed to make the installation, "compilation" and run processes easier.
 It requires java 13 to "compile" and run.

-make install - installs java 13 and xboard make build - creates the jarfile that contains the bot make run - compiles and runs the bot in terminal make xboard - compiles and runs the bot, using xboard make pack - creates an archive containing the essential files
+- make install - installs java 13 and xboard
+- make build - creates the jarfile that contains the bot
+- make run - compiles and runs the bot in terminal
+- make xboard - compiles and runs the bot, using xboard
+- make pack - creates an archive containing the essential files
+- make xboard2 - compiles and runs the bot, using xboard, setting FairyMax as adversary (with different options, like a depth of 2)

 It was tested on two ubuntu machines (18 and 19), using the makefile rules, and on a windows 10 machine, using a .jar file build using intellij and winboard 4.8.